hussnainfareedstack/Learn_MERN/JavaScript/JS by SCS/Readme.md

             var obj = {name: Hussnain, age:27};
             var copyObj = {...obj};             // but we have to use array brackets.
         }
+        ●● to copy objects we have 3 ways,
+        1. Spread
+        2. Object.assign();
+                 obj2= Object.assign({},obj1);
+        3. JSON.parse();
+                 JSON.parse(JSON.stringify(obj1));

+        // NOTE: Spread and object.assign() do Shallow copy for values while JSON do Deep Copy.
+        // like if we have object within a object then inside object is {} refernced value then it is shallow copied.
+        // for more details read at: https://www.javascripttutorial.net/object/3-ways-to-copy-objects-in-javascript/
 //======================================================================================//

     ○ conditional